frame-consulting/DiffFusion.jl/docs/src/index.md

 A financial instrument is a list of one or more cash flow legs.

-More details on available cash flows and cash flow legs are documented in the [Products Functions](@ref) section.
+More details on available cash flows and cash flow legs are documented in the [Cash Flow and Coupons](@ref) section.

 ### Scenario Valuation